-Last year, members of the Brighton Area Fire Department drove to Staten Island, New York and brought back a piece of the World Trade Center Tower to hang in a memorial in front of Fire Station 31.
+Last year, members of the Brighton Area Fire Department drove to Staten Island, New York and to hang in a memorial in front of Fire Station 31.

 While the community came together and donated materials and volunteer hours to get the site ready in time for the 10th Anniversary of 9/11, today the memorial still stands unfinished.

 Katy Kerch hopes to rectify that by holding the first Brighton 9/11 Memorial 5K Run, Walk event on Sept.
 8 - the weekend of the Smokin' Jazz & Barbecue Blues Festival in downtown Brighton.

 Kerch, whose husband works for PNC Bank of Brighton, said the 5K idea came from the bank looking to do something to give back to the community.
 Kerch said instead of just donating money, they wanted to do something to get the community involved - so PNC Bank will match all donations made.